depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 NOT IMPLEMENTED IN ALPHA RELEASE 1

 ## Subscription to Registrations
-Not Implemented in Alpha 1
+NOT IMPLEMENTED IN ALPHA RELEASE 1

 ## Temporal Representation
 Temporal Representation in FIWARE is taken care of by other GEs, such as Cygnus, and will not be implemented in Orion-LD.